 - The current statute (C.R.S.
-12-36-135) does not explicitly address sexual assault law enforcement reporting options, defined by victim choice. - Only nine states (including CO) have mandatory reporting requirements for adult patients seeking sexual assault medical care.
-Nationally, best practice is to provide victim choice regarding law enforcement interactions. - Sexual assault is an intensely personal crime.
-It is the most underreported crime in the United States for reasons including but not limited to: fear of the perpetrator, concern about confidentiality, uncertainty about being believed or blamed, and/or fear of negative consequences (arrest of the victim if the sexual assault was facilitated by illegal drugs or underage drinking, deportation if undocumented, etc.).
-(Turn Over)
+12-36-135) does not explicitly address sexual assault law enforcement reporting options, defined by victim choice. - Only nine states (including CO) have mandatory reporting requirements for adult patients seeking sexual assault medical care.1 Nationally, best practice is to provide victim choice regarding law enforcement interactions. - Sexual assault is an intensely personal crime.
+It is the most underreported crime in the United States2 for reasons including but not limited to: fear of the perpetrator, concern about confidentiality, uncertainty about being believed or blamed, and/or fear of negative consequences (arrest of the victim if the sexual assault was facilitated by illegal drugs or underage drinking, deportation if undocumented, etc.). - There is varying interpretation as to how this statute applies to nurses, who are often the caregivers to sexual assault patients.
+This revision will clarify that victim choice should dictate what nurses report to law enforcement.